RichEwin/Portfolio/week-four.md

 Thursday

-- GOAL:
+- GOAL: Build a Daily Diary Application.
-- PLAN:
+- PLAN: Use week three and four learnings to build a web application that is built using a web framework, database and written using three languages: Ruby, SQL and HTML.
-- EVIDENCE:
+- EVIDENCE: Link to github repo with DDA

 Friday

-- GOAL:
+- GOAL: Continue to build my Daily Diary Application.
-- PLAN:
+- PLAN: Use week three and four learnings to build a web application that is built using a web framework, database and written using three languages: Ruby, SQL and HTML.
-- EVIDENCE:
+- EVIDENCE: Link to github repo with DDA

 ## End of week evaluation